fractal-bootcamp/precourse-materials/README.md

 1. Complete Full Stack Open (ESPECIALLY chapters 1-7)
 2. Complete EloquentJS
 3. Complete the [React Foundations Course] and [Next JS App Router Course] (these are honestly a delight, do them just for fun)
+4. Complete the [Fundamental Readings](SCHEDULE.md) and make a pull request with your answers to the questions.

 Here is the minimum bar to pass the technical evaluation, in roughly this order of importance:
 1. EloquentJS Ch 1-4